 “You are facing one of the greatest decisions of your political career, and if you fall back on the old methods, you will fail, just as the French failed.
 If you back Gorgas, you will get your canal.
 It’s your project and it’s your choice.”

 Roosevelt gave his approval and instructed the committee to give Gorgas everything he needed.
-Gorgas, along with the blessing and backing of Chief Engineer, Stephens, launched the most expensive public health campaign in history.
+Gorgas, along with the blessing and backing of Chief Engineer, John Stevens, launched the most expensive public health campaign in history.

 On November 11, 1906, Gorgas called his team into the Autopsy Room to view what he determined was the last case of Yellow Fever they would ever likely see.